The Infrastructure Unattainable Triangle

 Out of these, I will argue that you should strive for Decoupled Life Cycles first and foremost and then work on the Simplicity piece.

-I personally HATE!!!
-DRY principles and it is when there was a pursuit of these than I have found the most complex spaghetti problems in my career.
+I personally HATE!
+DRY principles and I have found the most complex spaghetti problems in my career when people prioritize them.

 Copy Paste is GOODTM